Underground Histories of the New York Waterfront (DSEM-UG 2009)

 Past Course Offerings

-The Art of Change: Community Activism and Radical Art Practice in New York, 1960-Present
+The Art of Change: Community Activism and Radical Art Practice in New York, 1960-1990

 New York University - Department of Social and Cultural Analysis.

 Course Description:This course explores the relation between social-transformation and artistic creation.
 Each lesson considers the works created by New York artists in response to socio-political and economic crises of the last half century.
-Among the many legacies of creative “artivism” in New York, we will study the Black Arts and the anti-war movements of the late 60s and 70s, the women’s movement for inclusion in the city’s galleries and institutions, Act Up’s direct action with Gran Fury during the NYC Aids crisis in the 80s, and the contemporary institutional critique artivism.
-This course will provide a wide survey study of radical music, writing, fine art and performance produced in New York from 1960-Present.
+Among the many legacies of creative “artivism” in New York, we will study the Black Arts and the Anti-War movements of the late 60s and 70s, the women’s movement for inclusion in the city’s galleries and institutions, Act Up’s direct action with Gran Fury during the NYC Aids crisis in the 80s, and others.
+This course will provide a wide survey study of radical music, writing, fine art and performance produced in New York from 1960-1990.
 Academic texts will be supplemented by primary art sources and documentary film.
 Together we will study the legacies of activist movements and the implications of their artworks for social and environmental justice, challenging and leveraging institutional power, and rendering politics visual.
-For the final project, Students will have the option of developing their own art interventions that respond to a contemporary crisis for partial credit of the final paper.
+For the final project, Students will have the option of developing their own art interventions that respond to a contemporary issues for partial credit of the final paper.